drupal-br/features-d7/sites/all/modules/contrib/autocomplete_widgets/README.txt

 - Autocomplete for suggested values: This widget can be used for Text only and it takes candidate values from a user-defined list of Suggested values.

+- Autocomplete for existing field data and some node titles: This widget works just like the "existing field data" widget above except it will also suggest node titles for nodes of a specific content type(s).

 All these widgets allow you to choose the size of the text element and the method used to match values between 'Starts with' and 'Contains'.